List of Marvel Comics characters: S: Shaper of Worlds

-The Shaper of Worlds is a fictional character appearing in American comic books published by Marvel Comics.
+The Shaper of Worlds is a character appearing in American comic books published by Marvel Comics.
 It was created by writer Archie Goodwin and artist Herb Trimpe, and first appeared in The Incredible Hulk #155 (September 1972).
 Its origin was revealed in Captain America Annual #7 (1983).

 The Shaper of Worlds was originally created thousands of years ago by Skrull scientists in the form of a Cosmic Cube for use by the Skrull emperor to enforce his rule.
 The Cube developed sentience, and because its mind had been imprinted by the emperor's personality, it lashed out and devastated a significant portion of the Empire before reaching maturity.
 It was after this that it started calling itself the "Shaper of Worlds" and assumed the form of a white-skinned Skrull with a metallic lower body mounted on tractor treads.

-In later appearances, the Shaper uses its powers to create worlds based on specific themes, such as the cultures of the 1940s and 1950s.
-It also takes in Glorian and Kubik as apprentices and battles the Hulk and the Fantastic Four.

 In Secret Wars, the Silver Surfer meets with Glorian and the Shaper and learns that they intend to rebuild the multiverse following its destruction.
 However, Glorian manipulates the Surfer into helping him kill the Shaper to gain his power.